Skip to content

 How much does Figma cost per designer in 2026?

-Figma Professional costs $15/editor/month billed annually, or $20/month if you pay month-to-month, a 25% premium for flexibility.
-The Organization plan runs $45/editor/month and adds SSO, org-wide libraries, and branching.
-Dev Mode seats are a separate $25/month per developer.
-Let's do the real math: a team of 5 designers on Professional plus 3 developers on Dev Mode seats pays $1,800/year, $900 for designers, $900 for Dev Mode.
-That jumped from roughly $720/year before the 2025 price increase, which hurt teams used to the old pricing.
-The Organization tier for that same team hits $4,200/year.
-Worth it if you need SSO and branch-based design workflows; overkill if you don't.
-The free Starter plan caps you at 3 projects and limited version history.
-Most solo designers outgrow it within weeks.
-Budget $180/year minimum for solo professional use.
+Figma Professional costs $16/editor/month billed annually, or $20/month month-to-month.
+The Organization plan runs $45/editor/month adding SSO, org-wide libraries, and branching.
+Dev seats are a separate $12/month per developer on Professional (they cost more on Organization and Enterprise).
+A team of 5 designers on Professional plus 3 developers on Dev seats pays about $1,392/year ($960 designers + $432 Dev seats).
+That jumped from roughly $720/year before the 2025 price increase.
+The Organization tier for the same team lands well north of $3,000/year, worth it for SSO and branching, overkill otherwise.
+The free Starter plan caps you at 3 projects.
+Budget about $192/year minimum for solo professional use.

 Should I switch from Sketch to Figma?

-It depends entirely on how your team works, but for most setups, yes.
-If you collaborate in real time with other designers, work with developers who need inspect access, or share files with stakeholders who aren't on macOS, Figma removes so much friction it's hard to argue against.
-Figma's browser-based workflow means a developer on Windows can open your file right now without installing anything.
-Sketch can't match that.
-I switched in 2018 and haven't looked back.
-That said, Sketch is still excellent in specific contexts.
-If you're a solo designer on macOS who works offline on trains or planes, Sketch's native performance is genuinely better, it renders complex files 30-40% faster than Figma's WebAssembly-based browser rendering.
-Sketch also has a curated plugin directory of around 700 extensions with higher average quality than Figma's 5,000+ community plugins, which vary wildly.
-The migration path is smooth: Figma imports Sketch files directly, though complex symbol overrides occasionally need manual cleanup.
+For most setups, yes.
+If you collaborate in real time, work with developers who need inspect access, or share files with stakeholders who aren't on macOS, Figma removes so much friction it's hard to argue against.
+A developer on Windows can open your file right now without installing anything, which is why the industry largely moved to Figma from 2018 onward.
+Sketch is still excellent in specific contexts: a solo macOS designer working offline on trains or planes gets faster native rendering on complex files.
+Sketch's curated plugin directory (~700 extensions) also has higher average quality than Figma's 5,000+ community plugins.
+The migration path is smooth; Figma imports Sketch files directly.